Article

 • What changed over time?

-The goal is to determine when employees’ needs stopped being met so that issues can be addressed and, hopefully, employees will decide not to leave.
+The goal is to determine when the organization’s workforce members’ needs stopped being met so that issues can be addressed and, hopefully, employees will decide not to leave.

 13. Offer Assistance When Needed

 Everyone can use some help at some point in their life.
-Part of being an effective manager is offering assistance to employees in their professional or personal lives.
+Part of being an effective manager within the organization is offering assistance to people in their professional or personal lives.
 Team members should feel confident that they can approach their manager for assistance with workplace or personal issues, since personal problems often spill into the workplace.

-Some issues only require a caring person to listen.
+Some issues within the organization only require a caring person to listen.
 For others, the employee may need some guidance from a manager to mitigate them.
-In either case, the employee should be assured that whatever is disclosed will remain confidential.
+In either case, the employee should be assured that whatever is disclosed will remain confidential, fostering trust within the workforce.

 14. Recognize Employees for their Work Immediately

-Everyone loves being recognized for a job well done.
-Recognition programs are even better when employees get immediate feedback.
-When employees have to wait for a particular day when everyone is being recognized for their contributions, it tends to have less impact than on-the-spot recognition.
+Everyone loves being recognized for a job well done within the organization.
+Recognition programs are even better when the workforce gets immediate feedback.
+When employees have to wait for a particular day when everyone is being recognized for their contributions, it tends to have less impact than on-the-spot recognition, aligning with leadership best practices.

-Don’t make employees wait to hear they have handled a project well or stood out when dealing with a difficult customer.
+Don’t make employees wait to hear they have handled a project well or stood out when dealing with a difficult customer within the organization.
 Tell them right away.
-They will appreciate it.
+They will appreciate the immediate recognition, enhancing workforce morale.

 15. Change up Your Rewards Options

-Don’t give your employees the same rewards and perks all the time.
-This is one of the main reasons for the failure of employee engagement programs.
+Don’t give your employees the same rewards and perks all the time within the organization.
+This is one of the main reasons for the failure of employee engagement programs, affecting the workforce negatively.

-Give employees multiple options.
+Give employees multiple options within the organization.
 They may wish to have a gift card to a local restaurant or attraction.
 Some employees may prefer to take an afternoon off instead.
-Others may want to get access to the corporate privileges that top brands offer on their products.
+Others may want to get access to the corporate privileges that top brands offer on their products, catering to the diverse needs of the workforce.

-Change the rewards options depending on the month or season to keep things interesting for employees.
-When they know they can receive something extra, workers are more likely to put in more effort.
+Change the rewards options depending on the month or season within the organization to keep things interesting for employees.
+When the workforce knows they can receive something extra, they are more likely to put in more effort, contributing to organizational success.

 16. Share your Engagement Efforts on Social Media

-When employees do something praiseworthy, don’t hesitate to give them a shout-out on social media.
+When employees within the organization do something praiseworthy, don’t hesitate to give them a shout-out on social media, highlighting leadership's recognition of the workforce's efforts.

-Most people like to be acknowledged publicly when they do something well.
+Most people in the workforce like to be acknowledged publicly when they do something well within the organization.
 It gives them a sense of pride in their achievement.
-When the company acknowledges its employees’ efforts, it says to the community that its staff are the best at what they do.
-Employee recognition is the foundation of employee engagement best practices
+When the company acknowledges its employees’ efforts, it communicates to the community that its staff are the best at what they do.
+Employee recognition is the foundation of employee engagement best practices, reinforcing organizational values and leadership.

-Social media is a powerful platform that your company can use to promote your employees’ achievements.
+Social media is a powerful platform that your organization can use to promote your employees’ achievements.
 Use it to your advantage by posting positive news about your company whenever possible.
-The social media posts introduce your employees to a large audience and give the employees involved a self-esteem boost.
+The social media posts introduce your employees to a large audience and give the workforce involved a self-esteem boost, enhancing organizational reputation.

 17. Invest in Management Training Programs

-Managers are crucial to the employee experience.
-They can help team members to do their best work, or they can hurt a business.
-Leaders need much more than technical expertise in a specific area to be successful.
+Managers within the organization are crucial to the employee experience.
+They can help team members to do their best work, or they can hurt the business.
+Leaders need much more than technical expertise in a specific area to be successful in guiding the workforce.

-Choose managers carefully based on more than their length of service to the company or their education credentials.
-Once someone has been chosen for a management role, they need specific training and coaching so they reflect the company’s culture and values.
+Choose managers within the organization carefully based on more than their length of service or their education credentials.
+Once someone has been chosen for a leadership role, they need specific training and coaching to reflect the company’s culture and organizational values, ensuring alignment with workforce development.

-The most effective managers want team members to be engaged in their work.
+The most effective managers within the organization want team members to be engaged in their work.
 They pay attention to the employees in their work group to determine whether their people are using their strengths daily and are growing in their position.
-If not, these employees are the ones most likely to move on to opportunities with other companies.
+If not, these employees are the ones most likely to move on to opportunities with other organizations, impacting the workforce.

 18. Be Transparent

-Many businesses make the mistake of hiding crucial details about what is going on from their employees.
+Many organizations make the mistake of hiding crucial details about what is going on from their employees.
 Or they try to.
 It’s almost impossible to keep rumors from starting.
-Employees end up either getting the wrong idea altogether or developing a picture that is partially true but distorted way out of proportion.
-Neither scenario is something that is going to promote openness, trust, or honesty among employees.
+Employees end up either getting the wrong idea altogether or developing a picture that is partially true but distorted out of proportion.
+Neither scenario is something that is going to promote openness, trust, or honesty among the workforce.
 It will only lead to exactly the opposite.

-Of course, company executives can’t reveal everything to employees.
-However, as much as possible, executives and managers should be transparent with staff about the company’s financial health, the projects it is taking on and hopes to land in the future.
-This is vital information for employees, who may be basing their financial futures on the likelihood that they will remain employed with the company.
+Of course, organization leaders can’t reveal everything to employees.
+However, as much as possible, executives and managers should be transparent with the workforce about the company’s financial health, the projects it is taking on, and hopes to land in the future.
+This is vital information for employees, who may be basing their financial futures on the likelihood that they will remain employed with the organization.

 19. Start Practicing Employment Activities from Day One

-Your best practices in employee engagement activities should start from the minute a new employee joins the company.
-This is one of the critical employee engagement best practices.
+Your best practices in employee engagement activities should start from the minute a new employee joins the organization.
+This is one of the critical employee engagement best practices for nurturing the people and leadership within the workforce.

-Introducing employee engagement activities during the orientation and onboarding processes gives employers an advantage.
-New staff members are introduced to the company’s engagement best practices from the start.
+Introducing employee engagement activities during the orientation and onboarding processes gives organizations an advantage.
+New staff members are introduced to the company’s engagement best practices and organizational values from the start.

-New employees may feel less stress when they join the company.
-They may also be more motivated to succeed.
+New employees within the organization may feel less stress when they join the company.
+They may also be more motivated to succeed, contributing positively to the workforce.

 Onboarding is the perfect opportunity to create an employee journey, which is an automated series of tasks and information within LumApps that an employee needs related to a milestone in their career.
-Once you outline an onboarding process, you can set it up as an employee journey and then deploy the email series to start automatically - a great way to make sure you don’t forget important information you want to share.
+Once you outline an onboarding process, you can set it up as an employee journey and then deploy the email series to start automatically - a great way to make sure you don’t forget important information you want to share with the workforce.

 20. Focus on Employee Health and Wellness

-Healthy employees are a key resource for the company.
+Healthy employees are a key resource for the organization.
 Without them, it cannot run efficiently.
 Many employees feel they should continue to come to work even when they feel sick.
-This attitude directly impacts productivity and may even make other employees ill.
+This attitude directly impacts productivity and may even make other workforce members ill, contradicting organizational values regarding employee well-being.

-Employee health and wellness is one of the major components of an employee engagement program.
-Many employees are susceptible to diseases due to a sedentary lifestyle if they sit at a desk at work.
+Employee health and wellness is one of the major components of an employee engagement program within the organization.
+Many employees are susceptible to diseases due to a sedentary lifestyle if they sit at a desk at work, impacting the workforce's overall health.

-A good health and wellness program can raise awareness of the health hazards of sitting all day.
+A good health and wellness program within the organization can raise awareness of the health hazards of sitting all day.
 It also benefits workers and employers in these ways:

 • It encourages employees to adopt a healthy lifestyle